Starting from blank

 | Methodology | Proven patterns | Ad-hoc prompts | Structured workflows |

-Vibe coding isn’t just “using AI to code.”
-It’s a structured methodology that keeps AI output consistent as your project grows.
+Raw vibe coding is just “using AI to code.”
+Structured vibe coding adds the methodology that keeps AI output consistent as your project grows.

 What about AI app builders like Lovable, Bolt, or Replit?
 They’re great for prototyping and MVPs — you can build a working app in hours with zero code.
 But when you need custom business logic, database control, or production infrastructure, you need a codebase.
 That’s where vibe coding with a proper foundation comes in.
 Looking for a Lovable alternative or Bolt alternative that gives you full code ownership?
 That’s exactly what structured vibe coding provides.

 Vibe coding is a term coined by Andrej Karpathy in February 2025 to describe a new way of building software: you describe what you want in natural language and let AI generate the code.
-It’s how to vibe code in a nutshell — you focus on the “what,” AI handles the “how.”
+You focus on the “what,” AI handles the “how.”

 But there’s raw vibe coding and structured vibe coding.
-Raw vibe coding is just prompting — fast but fragile, great for vibe coding for beginners who are learning, risky for production.
+Raw vibe coding is just prompting — fast but fragile, great for learning, risky for production.
 Structured vibe coding adds three layers: architectural context (so AI knows your patterns), quality gates (so AI output is verified), and repeatable workflows (so every feature follows the same proven process).
-Think of this guide as your vibe coding tutorial for building production SaaS.

 Whether this is your first SaaS project or your fifth, the process starts the same: PRD first, not prompts.
 The biggest mistake in AI-built projects is starting to code before you know what you’re building.
 AI is a powerful builder — but it needs a spec to build against.

-Brainstorming features, competitive analysis, user story generation, refining requirements.
+Brainstorming features, competitive analysis, user stories, refining requirements.

 Validate the idea, define scope, choose your target user, set priorities.